-Because the claimant's separation was disqualifying, benefits were paid to which she was not entitled.
+Because the claimant's separation was disqualifying, benefits were paid to which he was not entitled.
 The unemployment insurance law provides that benefits must be recovered from a claimant who receives benefits and is later determined to be ineligible for those benefits, even though the claimant acted in good faith and was not otherwise at fault.
 However, the overpayment will not be recovered when it is based on a reversal on appeal of an initial determination to award benefits on an issue regarding the claimant's employment separation if: (1) the benefits were not received due to any fraud or willful misrepresentation by the claimant and (2) the employer did not participate in the initial proceeding to award benefits.
 The employer will not be charged for benefits if it is determined that they did participate in the fact-finding interview.
 Iowa Code § 96.3(7).

 In this case, the claimant has received benefits but was not eligible for those benefits.
-Since the employer did participate in the fact-finding interview the claimant is obligated to repay to the agency the benefits she received in connection with this employer's account, and this employer's account shall not be charged.
+Since the employer did participate in the fact-finding interview the claimant is obligated to repay to the agency the benefits he received in connection with this employer's account, and this employer's account shall not be charged for benefits paid from March 12, 2017 to May 20, 2017.